Co-oping (due to covid 19, co-oping is currently suspended)

-OC families are dedicated to working in the classroom 3 hours every week per child, with a maximum of 6 hours weekly per family.
+OC families are given the opportunity to volunteer in the classroom 3 hours/week per child, with a maximum of 6 hours weekly per family.

 Co-oping allows children to

 - learn how to interact with a variety of adults